hmngwy/jenny/README.md

 - To configure posts per page: `echo "POSTS_PER_PAGE=10" >> ~/blog/.blogrc`
 - To run a script after the build process, write a `post_hook` function in .blogrc
 - To use tags add `tags: tagname anothertag` into a post where tagname is filename friendly
+- To use command line arguments: `-d` for dist folder, `-p` for posts per page, `-l` for layout folder

 ### Handy Shortcuts